 The different types of cells in your thyroid gland include:

 #1.
-Follicular cells which pump out your thyroid hormones.
+Follicular cells that pump out your thyroid hormones.

 #2.
-Parafollicular cells which pump out calcitonin (medullary thyroid cancer emerges from these cells).
+Parafollicular cells that pump out calcitonin (medullary thyroid cancer emerges from these cells).

 Another important thing to know about your cancer is whether or not it is “differentiated”.

 Differentiated refers to the appearance of your cells under the microscope when they are evaluated by a pathologist.